ssolomon2020/Self_Study_Python_Training/PluralSight/Business_Automation_With_Python_-_Getting_Started/README.md

 * Read files.
 * Write files.
 * Copy Files.
-* Move files. <br>
+* Move files.
         * Move files from folder A to folder B.
 * Get and retrieve files from an FTP server.
 * Archive files.
 (Zip)

 ### 05. File Handling Basics ###

-A file is made up of a file path and a file name.
+A file is made up of a file path and a file name. <br>
 - `C:\Folder\File.txt`

-A file has:
+A file has: <br>
-  A root directory location
+    A root directory location <br>
         `C:\`
-  A directory where the file resides
+    A directory where the file resides <br>
         `\Folder`
-  A file name
+    A file name <br>
         `File.txt`

 On Windows operating systems, file and folder paths are described using the backslash character. <br>
     `\`

 On Mac OS, Linux, and Unix-based operating systems, they are described using the forward slash character. <br>
     `/`

-This is the same file path on Mac OS, Linux, or Unix.
+This is the same file path on Mac OS, Linux, or Unix. <br>
     `/Folder/File.txt`

-To manipulate files with Python, the OS library needs to be imported which includes OS related methods.
+To manipulate files with Python, the OS library needs to be imported which includes OS related methods. <br>
   `import os`

 For programs to work on all operating systems, don't concatenate strings of the path.
-Instead, use the join method for the file path which will concatonate based on the OS filesystem.
+Instead, use the join method for the file path which will concatonate based on the OS filesystem. <br>
   `os.path.join('C:\\Folder', 'File.txt')`

-You can also get the current working directory for the program stored in an OS file system.
+You can also get the current working directory for the program stored in an OS file system. <br>
   `os.getcwd()`

-Sometimes it is necessary to change the current working directory with the chdir method to work with another file.
+Sometimes it is necessary to change the current working directory with the chdir method to work with another file. <br>
   `os.chdir('C:\\Af\\Bf')`

-If you need to get a directory name of a path, you can call the dirname method.
+If you need to get a directory name of a path, you can call the dirname method. <br>
   `os.path.dirname('C:\\Af\\Bf\\')`

-If you need a path's dirname and basename together, then call the split method to return a tuple value with of each. i.e.: ('C:\\Af','pr.exe')
+If you need a path's dirname and basename together, then call the split method to return a tuple value with of each. <br> i.e.: ('C:\\Af','pr.exe')
   `os.path.split('C:\\Af\pr.exe')`

-You can also join the names of two folders into one path with the join method. *i.e.: returning either \foo\fighter or /foo/fighter*
+You can also join the names of two folders into one path with the join method. *i.e.: returning either \foo\fighter or /foo/fighter* <br>
   `os.path.join('foo', 'fighter')`

 You can also assign paths to variables using the = character as an assignment operator.
-Remember to use variable naming best practices according to the PEP8 style guide.
+Remember to use variable naming best practices according to the PEP8 style guide. <br>
   `c = 'C:\\Windows\\Systems32\\calc.exe'`

-With the sep method, you can also determine the correct folder separating slash depending on the operating system we are using.
+With the sep method, you can also determine the correct folder separating slash depending on the operating system we are using. <br>
   `os.path.sep()`

-If you split the string and pass the sep as a parameter, it will return a list of each part without the slashes. *i.e.: ['C:', 'Windows', 'System32', 'calc.exe']*
+If you split the string and pass the sep as a parameter, it will return a list of each part without the slashes. *i.e.: ['C:', 'Windows', 'System32', 'calc.exe']* <br>
   `c.split(os.path.sep)`

-You can also call the split method with the sep method as the paramter to split a string directly. *i.e.: ['','usr','bin']* `'/usr/bin'.split(os.path.sep)`
+You can also call the split method with the sep method as the paramter to split a string directly. *i.e.: ['','usr','bin']* <br>
+  `'/usr/bin'.split(os.path.sep)`

 With that done, we can move on to more advanced methods.